RATSIMBAZAFIMAMONJY/RATSIMBAZAFIMAMONJY/README.md

-- 👋 Hi, I’m @RATSIMBAZAFIMAMONJY
+- 👋 Hi, I’m Tefinanahary
 - 👀 I’m interested in Gaming
-- 🌱 I’m currently a mobile and web developper
+- 🌱 I’m currently a fullstack web and mobile dev
 - 📫 How to reach me : by email tefynanahary1234@gmail.com
+- Techno: Fullstack JS

 <!---
 RATSIMBAZAFIMAMONJY/RATSIMBAZAFIMAMONJY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.